photonstorm/lazer/worklog.md

 Have created lots of test cases showing the new Transforms in action, very happy with how quickly this is coming together.
 Will soon be able

+Big update to the Lazer-Dev Test Runner.
+It now looks lovely and is much easier to use.
+It's based on the Phaser one I use locally and includes the ability to run tests in a div or iframe, screen grab and other things.
+It runs from php, just because, but should work fine on any set-up.

+Time to start thinking about Texture support, starting with how Frames and FrameData will be represented internally.
+Made a start by creating the Frame function along with SetTrim.
+Also created a massive multipack + rotation texture atlas in the lazer-dev repo to test from.
+This is going to need a new way to handle things from Phaser.
+Probably `Sprite.frameSet`, `Sprite.frameName` (the name of the frame within the atlas) and `Sprite.frame` (the number of the frame within the frameName, if a Sprite Sheet, or within frameSet).

 ### 4th January 2016

 Added the preRender and postRender callbacks to Create.RenderToCanvas.
 To be honest this function name probably needs changing (RenderSpriteData?) but I'm not really sure to what.